apache/pekko/docs/src/main/paradox/typed/persistence.md

 Pekko Persistence also supports @ref:[Durable State Behaviors](durable-state/persistence.md), which is based on persistence of the latest state of the actor.
 In this implementation, the _latest_ state is persisted, instead of events.
-Hence this is more similar to CRUD based applications.
+Hence, this is more similar to CRUD based applications.

-The @extref[Microservices with Pekko tutorial](platform-guide:microservices-tutorial/) illustrates how to implement an Event Sourced CQRS application with Pekko Persistence and Pekko Projections.

 @@@ note